French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 Geopole of the South Pacific (GEPASUD)

-Algebraic Geometry with applications to the Information Theory (GAATI)
+Algebraic Geometry with Applications to Information Theory (GAATI)

-A Joint Research Unit “Pacific Island Ecosystems” (UMR-EIO), in partnership with IRD, Ifremer and Louis Malardé Institute.
+A Joint Research Unit “Pacific Island Ecosystems” (UMR-EIO), in partnership with IRD, Ifremer, and the Louis Malardé Institute.

 65 faculty members (19 full professors and 46 associate professors),